Hossein-Noroozpour/gx3d/README.md

  - It must have at least 1 mesh or 1 model as its child.
  - It name should not start with `mesh-`.
  - Its mesh child specify with `mesh-[name].xxx` pattern.
+ - Its mesh child can not have different material that require different vertex attributes.
  - It can not have a several children from one mesh.
 - Material
  - Only one material must be in material slots.